Find Affordable College Courses

 Mathematics & Statistics Student Demographics at Manhattan

-Take a look at the following statistics related to the make-up of the mathematics and statistics majors at Manhattan College.
+Take a look at the following statistics related to the make-up of the mathematics & statistics majors at Manhattan University.

 Manhattan Mathematics & Statistics Bachelor’s Program

-Of the 9 mathematics and statistics students who graduated with a bachelor's degree in 2020-2021 from Manhattan, about 44% were men and 56% were women.
-The typical mathematics and statistics bachelor's degree program is made up of only 40% women.
-So female students are more repesented at Manhattan since its program graduates 16% more women than average.
+For the most recent academic year available, 60% of mathematics & statistics bachelor's degrees went to men and 40% went to women.
+The typical mathematics & statistics bachelor's degree program is made up of only 38% women.
+So female students are more repesented at Manhattan since its program graduates 2% more women than average.

 undefined

-Prospective students may be interested in knowing that this school graduates 15% more racial-ethnic minorities in its mathematics and statistics bachelor's program than the national average.*
+About 60% of those who receive a bachelor's degree in mathematics & statistics at Manhattan are white.
+This is above average for this degree on the nationwide level.
+Prospective students may be interested in knowing that this school graduates 10% more racial-ethnic minorities in its mathematics & statistics bachelor's program than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from Manhattan College with a bachelor's in mathematics and statistics.
+The following table and chart show the race/ethnicity for students who recently graduated from Manhattan University with a bachelor's in mathematics & statistics.

 undefined